syncfusion-content/windowsforms-docs/WindowsForms/chart/Runtime-Features.md

 ---
 layout: post
 title: Runtime-Features | Windows Forms | Syncfusion
-description: runtime features
+description: How to enable the runtime features and customize the trackball, tooltip, crosshair behavior in Windows Forms Chart runtime features
 platform: windowsforms
 control: Chart
 documentation: ug
 ---

-# User Interactions
+# User Interactions in Windows Forms Chart

 The following topics under this section elaborates on the runtime features of Chart control.